Generative AI in Healthcare – Doctors’ Perspectives and Statistical Insights

 • In another study, 85% of 100 surgeons, anesthesiologists, and nurses found alerts useful for early detection of complications.

-However, research suggests that implementing these systems in emergency rooms (ERs) could lead to an increase in errors.
+Implementing these systems in emergency rooms (ERs), however, could lead to an increase in errors.
 A separate study identified usability challenges, with respondents reporting alert fatigue due to the high volume of alerts and a tendency for some physicians to disregard them.

 What worries do doctors have about AI in medicine?